 publisher you are applying to.

-Research the publisher's website, Facebook, Twitter etc and have
+Research the publisher's website and social media and have a

-You will be facing a lot of competition for any post so present
+You will be facing a lot of competition for any position so

 What are you likely to earn?

 Nobody works in publishing purely for the money.
 But you will be

 rewarded with an interesting and satisfying career in a creative